rnelsonchem/simpledbf/README.rst

 an existing file, so be careful if the file already exists.
 If `chunksize` is passed as a keyword argument, the file buffer will be flushed after processing that many records.
 (May not be necessary.)
 The `na` keyword changes the value used for missing/bad entries (default is '').
+The encoding of the resulting CSV file is determined by the codec that is set when opening the DBF file, see `Loading`_.

 .. code::